berndruecker/camunda-cloud-clients-parallel-job-execution/README.md

 # Background reading

-This blog post explains this in detail: ***[https://blog.bernd-ruecker.com/writing-good-workers-for-camunda-cloud-61d322cad862](Writing Good Workers For Camunda Cloud)**
+The code in this repository was developed while writing this blog post: **[Writing Good Workers For Camunda Cloud](https://blog.bernd-ruecker.com/writing-good-workers-for-camunda-cloud-61d322cad862)**

 # What you find here: Sample code and results